For further information about psychotherapy regulation, please visit The College of Registered Psychotherapists of Ontario (CRPO).

 The two options discussed for the Registered Mental Health Therapist Title were to have the RP and RMHT titles have the same registration requirements (the practitioner would be able to choose which title to use) or to include the RP title in the revised regulations and reserve the RMHT title for future use.

-At the January 16, 2013 meeting, the Registration Regulation Committee announced that they had chosen to shelve the RMHT title and only proceed with the RP title.
+At the January 16, 2013 meeting, the Registration Regulation Committee announced that it had chosen to shelve the RMHT title and only proceed with the RP title.
 This was done in consultation with the Ministry of Health and Long-Term Care and with the full support of the Ministry.
-The main reason cited for using only one title was to avert any possible public confusion and thus enhance public protection.
+The main reason cited for using only one title was to avert any possible public confusion and, thus, enhance public protection.

 Education and Training Requirements